MAXIM THORNE (He/His), Chief Executive Officer

 PATRICK COKLEY (He/Him), Chief of Organizing, Advocacy & Learning

 Patrick Cokley works to bring issues of inclusion to the forefront of all communities.
 As the Chief of Organizing, Advocacy and Learning, Patrick believes in the importance of giving all young people the tools they need to be engaged citizens with the ability to bring positive change to their communities.
+In March 2022, Patrick was appointed to President Biden’s Board of Advisors on Historically Black Colleges and Universities (HBCUs).
+The President’s Board will advance the goal of increasing the capacity of HBCUs to provide the highest-quality education to its students and continue serving as engines of opportunity.

 As a graduate of Howard University, Patrick believes that it is imperative that the disability and traditional diversity communities learn to work together as they both share the core values of inclusion.
 Only together can our communities realize the success of an America that is inclusive of all of its citizens.

-Originally from South Carolina, Patrick now makes his home in the New Jersey.
+Originally from South Carolina, Patrick now makes his home in New Jersey.
 In addition to being a person who is Low vision, Patrick is also the parent of two children with disabilities.

 RACHAEL GAMBINO (She/Her), Chief of Staff